 Certainly everyone reading this article knows about synthetic hormone replacement therapy (HRT) and maybe even BHRT (bioidentical hormone replacement therapy).
 But perhaps you’re not sure what the difference is, or why you are not told more about these differences.
 You are not alone by a long shot.
-For example, pharmaceutical companies and most medical doctors, in order to promote HRT, have successfully made women believe that hot flashes are the worst thing a woman can experience during her life.
-Of course hot flashes are uncomfortable and can be embarrassing; however, I believe it’s important to understand that a woman can get through hot flashes and that hot flashes are certainly not something that women die from.
-However, many of the long-term side effects of synthetic HRT can actually cause very troublesome health concerns.
-Unfortunately, most women are not made aware of what they may be sacrificing health-wise in the name of relieving hot flashes.
+For example, pharmaceutical companies and most medical doctors, in order to promote synthetic HRT, have successfully made women believe that there is no difference between synthetic hormones and natural hormones – also known as bioidentical hormones.
+Unfortunately, many of the long-term side effects of synthetic HRT can actually cause very troublesome health concerns.
+Along with this, women are not always made aware of what they may be sacrificing health-wise in not knowing the differences and myths of hormone replacement therapy.

 History of HRT (Hormone Replacement Therapy)

 Let’s look at a brief history of hormone replacement therapy.

 In 1938, Charles Dobbs discovered diethylstilbestrol (DES), supposedly the first synthetic estrogen.
 Dobbs thought DES would solve the concerns of menopause but the AMA immediately began to make extravagant predictions that it would prevent miscarriages and solve all concerns of pregnancy as well.
 It was presented and prescribed as a “safe pregnancy” drug to prevent miscarriages.
 But by 1960, the number of DES daughters having sex organ issues was up around 60 to 90% of all infertility issues, miscarriages, and cervical cancer.
 Breast cancer in the mothers had increased by 40%.